Advertising, TV show licensing boost CBS profit

 For the just-ended quarter, advertising revenue rose 4 percent during the quarter, CBS said, including a 13 percent gain at the CBS broadcast network.
 Content licensing and distribution revenue climbed 18 percent, driven by sales of dramas "NCIS: Los Angeles" and "The Good Wife."

+CBS is pushing advertisers to pay for viewing of commercials during shows that are watched within seven days of their original airing, Moonves said.
+Now, most sponsors pay only for viewers who watch commercials within three days when the viewers play back shows through video-on-demand or on a digital video recorder.

+"More and more advertisers are agreeing with us and they are making deals," Moonves said.

-(Reporting by Lisa Richwine; Editing by Alden Bentley, Bernard Orr, and Tim Dobbyn)
+(Reporting by Lisa Richwine; Editing by Alden Bentley, Bernard Orr, Tim Dobbyn and Ken Wills)